Conversations about Science routinely go beyond the examination syllabus.

 Narrative also features for Juniors.
 They read biographies of inspiring scientists or engineers every year, such as Archimedes, Galileo, the Wright brothers, or Jane Goodall.
 Well written descriptions of animals in the English countryside are also used to support Nature Walks.

-In the Senior School a typical science lesson will include either a class practical or a teacher demonstration.
+In the Senior School science lessons will include class practicals, teacher demonstrations or modelling of concepts.
 We have an attractive and well-equipped laboratory, with space for teaching and for practicals.
 Science is taught separately by specialists as Physics, Chemistry and Biology.
-Pupils use So You Really Want to Learn Science Book 2 in Years 7 and 8.
+Pupils use Galore Park Science books in Years 7 and 8.

 In Years 9 to 11 all pupils must take at least two separate sciences to IGCSE, one of which must be Chemistry, with the majority continuing with all three.
 Textbooks are issued in each science and students are expected to read regularly between lessons.
-Year 10 students also read a novel, a biography or a history of science title to further their understanding and develop their capacity to read non-fiction.
 Each science class at Heritage is a small scientific community which enjoys conversations about Science that routinely go beyond the examination syllabus.

-We use the separate Edexcel International GCSEs for each of the three sciences.
+We use the separate Pearson Edexcel International I/GCSEs for each of the three sciences.